“Fear less, hope more;

 3. Royal Swedish Opera

 An option for cultural evenings and amusing yourself with the highest works of art.
 The opera company was founded by King Gustav III.
 Its first performance Thetis and Phelée was the first performance in Swedish ever.
 The building is magnificent both inside and outside, and the voices will not get from your head for a week, we promise!
-The gold hall with marble décor will make you dive into the old theater atmosphere.
-The opera is near the water and the café serves delicious sweets you should definitely try!
+There is a gold hall with marble décor will make you dive into the old theater atmosphere.
+More than that, the opera is near the water and the café serves delicious sweets you should definitely try!

 4. Bergius Botanic Garden

 The main aim of the garden by the Balkan sea is to preserve and teach plant diversity.
 Its history dates back to the 18th century and contains plants from all over the world.
 Those plants blush at different times of the season – and it means you can go there two times and see something different.
 If you are a true nature enjoyer, there is information for you explaining the art of the plant.
 You can also grab a coffee there with delicious pastries.

 This is the obvious point, and that’s why we didn’t include it in the first positions.
 The name of the old district is Gamla and it was earlier in the whole of Stockholm.
 Here, the first houses were built in the 13th century under the protection of the castle that Birger Jarl had built to guard the entrance to Lake Mälaren.
 These streets of the old district are touristy and crowded, but it is nevertheless definitely a must.
 Take a seat in a café, grab a cold beer and see why Stockholm is called Venice of the North.